amityadav341/all-usefull-git-github-and-version-control-command/README.md

 3.now you can check out what branches you have by just typing "git branch".<br>

-4.now if you wnat to switched into "xxxx" branch simply type "git checkout xxxx".<br>
+4.now if you want to switched into "xxxx" branch simply type "git checkout xxxx".<br>

 5.make some changes in your code type " git add ." --> ' git commit -m "new changes" '.<br>